Temple of Hanuman who gave courage and conviction to rebuild Somnath Mandir

 Kashti Nivaran Hanuman Mandir, Somnath, Gujarat, Photo courtesy: Wikipedia Photo courtesy: Wikipedia

-Somnath temple has a long history of being demolished and then reconstructed many times.
-There were many Hindu kings who had taken pains to reconstruct the temple each time it was damaged.
+Somnath temple has a long history of being demolished and then again reconstructed many times.
+Many Hindu kings had taken pains to renovate the temple each time it was damaged.
 Aurangzeb during his time converted the temple into a mosque.
 After that in a joint effort of Peshwa of Pune, Raja Bhonsle of Nagpur, Chhatrapati Bhonsle of Kolhapur, Queen Ahilyabai Holkar of Indore & Shrimant Patilbuwa Shinde of Gwalior rebuilt the temple in 1783 AD at a site adjacent to the ruined temple which was already converted to a mosque by Aurangzeb.
 Presently this temple is known as ‘Somnath Mahadev Mandir’.
 One could see the entrance to this temple marked as ‘Maharani Ahilyabai entrance’.
 It is presumed that during this time a temple for Sri Hanuman was also built on the boundary of this new temple.

 Sri Kasht Nivaran Hanuman

-Location of the temple : "Somnath Joythir Linga Temple, Somnath, Gujarat"
+Location of the temple: "Somnath Joythir Linga Temple, Somnath, Gujarat"

 Experience

-Have dharshan of the Jyothirlinga in the Somnath kshetra in the early morning and then offer your pranams to Sri Kasht Nivaran Hanuman.
+Have darshan of the Jyothirlinga in the Somnath kshetra in the early morning and then offer your pranams to Sri Kasht Nivaran Hanuman.
 The glowing eyes of the Lord will bestow courage and vigour to the devotees.

 Ed [October 2013]